Chronic Fatigue Syndrome

 CFS can also be identified as myalgic encephalomyelitis (ME) or systemic exertion intolerance disease (SEID).

 The causes of CFS aren’t fully understood yet.
 Some theories include viral infection, psychological stress, or a combination of factors.
+It is also important to recognize that most chronic diseases exhibit the symptoms of chronic fatigue and exertion intolerance, which makes this topic universal for everyone to explore.

 Because no single cause has been determined, and because many other conditions produce the same symptoms, CFS can be difficult to diagnose.